argex18/RSA-AES/README.md

 		- pyqt5-tools
 		- PyCrypto

-	To install them, you can use the, as usual, the command: pip install __name_of_dependency__
+	To install them, you can use the command: pip install __name_of_dependency__
+# IMPORTANT: An use of a virtual envirnonment is highly recommended.
+To know more: https://docs.python.org/3/tutorial/venv.html